Truckload material quotes · Kansas City aerial imagery

 • Provide wind protection first winter (burlap screens or snow fence)

-• Water deeply during summer droughts - evergreens continue transpiring
+• Water deeply during summer droughts and dry winter periods

-• Avoid south/southwest exposures to prevent winter burn
+• Be careful with south/southwest exposures where winter burn is common

 • Space adequately - account for mature width plus snow load